sam7r/ligature-to-html-entity/README.md

 ```

 ### Custom query
-You can add the tag and / or attr as a query param.
+You can add the *tag* and *attr* as a query params.
 In this example we are setting the tag to *md-icon* and omitting the attribute by using a minus char.
 ```
 # 'ligature-to-html-entity?tag=md-icon&-attr